-WARNING: In all EOMCC calculations, it is highly recommended that the reference state transforms according to a one-dimensional representation of the true molecular point group.
-Otherwise, the likely outcome is inaccurate results, which, in addition, are very hard to interpret due to symmetry breaking.
+WARNING: In all EOMCC calculations it is highly recommended that the reference state transforms according to a one-dimensional representation of the true molecular point group.
+Otherwise, the likely outcome is inaccurate results, which in addition are very hard to interpret due to a breaking of the symmetry in such a calculation.